 - Provide appropriate toys!
 My rule is: man-made toys (you know, the ones you pay top dollar for made of stuff that your house and it’s contents are made of) are considered interactive toys and are to be played with under the supervision and with the cooperation of the owner.
 This way the dog learns appropriate self control as far as acquisition, possession and relinquishment of toys in a controlled and fun way; gets interaction with his owner and equally important, exercise which will mitigate both attention seeking behavior and the boredom that leads to attention seeking behavior.

-*The distinction between interactive and pacifier is further defined by access and how/when to provide it.
-Pacifier toys (natural bones) are permitted to the dog while in his crate.
-Access into and out of the crate is determined by the owner.
-I literally anchor the bone to the back of the crate so the dog has to face away from the door in order to enjoy it, nor is he able to remove it from the crate.
-In this way, I control access to the object.
-The dog can only have it in my absence, or the dog must request access to it if I am present.
+*The distinction between interactive and pacifier toys is further defined by access and how/when to provide it.
+Pacifier toys (natural bones, center-cut femurs with the joints removed; at least 6 inches in length with walls at least 1/4 inch thick, or antlers that are wide enough at their narrowest point that the dog cannot close it’s mouth around it) are permitted to the dog while in his crate.
+Access into and out of the crate is determined by the owner, who controls access to the object.
+The dog can only have it in the owner’s absence, or the dog must request access to it if the owner is present.

 The crate door is closed when the dog is enjoying his bone, and it is also closed when he is out of the crate so he has nothing to ‘guard’.
 The dog is forced to choose his preferences.
 His desire for object control or access to freedom become compelling choices where he ultimately learns to willingly forsake one in favor of the other.